coordinature/coordinature.github.io/development/applications/familysigns/website.md

 ## Create a shared family language
 Share your signs within your family and get to know each other better.

+## Private Family Channel
+Creata a safe space.
+Send messages in a space made only for your family members.

 ##  Try it yourself!
 Scan the QR code and create a gesture for your first word.